Bharat Ratna 2024 Award Winners

-1. Who are the recipients of the Bharat Ratna award 2019?
+1. Who are the recipients of the Bharat Ratna Award 2019?

 Ans.
-The recipe and soft Bharat Ratna awards for the year 2019 are activist Nanaji Deshmukh, who was a social activist, Pranab Mukherjee, was a politician and the President of India from 2012 to 2017 and Bhupen Hazarika who was Indian playback, singer, lyricist, singer, poet, filmmaker, and musician.
+The recipe and soft Bharat Ratna awards for the year 2019 are activist Nanaji Deshmukh, who was a social activist, Pranab Mukherjee, was a politician and the President of India from 2012 to 2017 and Bhupen Hazarika who was an Indian playback, singer, and lyricist, singer, poet, filmmaker, and musician.

 2. How many Bharat Ratna awards can be given in a year?

 Ans.
 In a year maximum of three Bharat Ratna awards are given to the people who have exceptional public service performance in the society.